Ghostbusters (franchise): Ghostbusters: Ecto Force (TBA)

 In June 2016, a new animated series titled, Ghostbusters: Ecto Force, was announced to be in development, with an initial targeted release of early-2018.
 The series was to be set in the year 2050, following a new team of Ghostbusters who capture ghosts from around the world.
 In August 2017, Reitman revealed that the series had been postponed to prioritize development on the planned Ghostbusters animated spin-off film.

-Netflix animated series

-An animated streaming television series by Netflix was announced in June 2022.
-The series will be produced by Jason Reitman and Gil Kenan, both who produced Ghostbusters: Afterlife, and as a production of Ghost Corps and Sony Pictures Animation.
-Writing for the series had begun by March 2024.
-In August 2024, the series was greenlit at Netflix with Elliott Kalan joining as writer and executive producer and was revealed to be CG animated with its tone being expected to be similar to Ghostbusters: Afterlife and Ghostbusters: Frozen Empire.
-In April 2025, it was announced that the series would be animated by Flying Bark Productions.

 Untitled prequel series

 In May 2019, Aykroyd said that he wrote a prequel script with the production title of Ghostbusters High, and that there are two follow-up projects to Ghostbusters: Afterlife in development.
 The prequel will explore New Jersey during 1969, when the primary characters first met as teenagers.
 The project is being considered alternatively for a television series, with Jason Reitman involved with its development.
 Aykroyd stated that he envisions the project as "a perfect button on all [the filmmakers have] done up to that point".